christian-carnate/christian-carnate.github.io/_posts/2023-12-30-CompTIA-Trifecta.md

 So which version do I recommend to take?
 My answer is either one.
 When you pass a CompTIA exam, you receive a certification with no version attached to it.
 Thus, a person who passed the SY0-401 many years ago has the same certification status as a person who passed the SY0-701, assuming the SY0-401 certification holder has been continually renewing his certification.
 Thus, I recommend downloading the exam objectives for both versions and comparing them to decide which version you want to take.
 Keep in mind that the SY0-701 is 30% smaller and has a 50% change in exam objectives when compared to the SY0-601, but that does *not* mean that the SY0-701 is easier.

 There are a couple of exam-specific tips I can share for the Security+.
 - Like the Network+ (and all CompTIA exams), the Security+ is vendor-neutral.
 Everything is surface-level, so you do not need to understand all concepts in-depth.
-As long as you understand all of the content in Professor Messer's videos, then you will be fine.
+As long as you understand all of the content in Professor Messer's videos and know the exam objectives by heart, then you will be fine.
 - This exam is more of a grammar and memorization test rather than a "solution implementation" test.
 Create flashcards or create a wordwall to help you memorize definitions.
-However, also keep in mind that the Security+ isn't a pure definition test.
+However, keep in mind that the Security+ isn't a pure definition test.
 You will be tasked with solving real-life scenarios and problems.

 ## How Do I Start Studying?